404 Not Found Error: Comprehensive Guide to Fix It

 The 404 not found error has a significant impact on the performance of websites.
 When internet users encounter this error, it prevents them from finding what they are looking for and can leave a negative impression about the website as a whole.
 Search engines may also struggle to properly index pages with found errors since they will be unable to locate the right page or content that was requested when typing in an address or mistyped URL.

-See also 505 HTTP Version Not Supported: A Comprehensive Guide To Fix It
+See also HTTP 504 gateway timeout: A Comprehensive Guide To Fix It

 When running an Apache server, double-checking all URLs is important so visitors do not run into any problems accessing certain content.
 If these links are broken, search engine crawlers may not be able to access different parts of the site which could result in poor ranking.
 This can ultimately hurt visibility and traffic numbers for the entire website.